HassanEssam39/Power-BI-Google-Play-Story/README.md

 1 - Now you have a recommendation engine at any category you want to get a google play app from.

-2- You can check the rating of this app and how many reviews this rating is based on to check the level of credibility and confidentiality
+2- You can check the rating of this app and how many reviews this rating is based on to check the level of credibility and confidentiality.